dentearl/mafTools/README.md

 ##Components
 * **mafComparator** A program to compare two maf files by sampling and record differences.
 Useful when testing predicted alignments against known true alignments.
+* **mafIndelDistribution** A program to assess the pairwise coverage between sequences and to extract the indel distribution of a set of sequences contained in the maf.
 * **mafJoin** A program to join together two mafs that share a common sequence.
 The program maintains the phylogenetic relationships of the blocks it joins and produces a "tree-maf" output.
+* **mafValidator** A program to assess whether or not a given maf has a valid format.